nuxt-modules/prismic/README.md

 That's it!
 You can now use Prismic in your Nuxt app ✨

+## Documentation

+To discover what's new on this package check out [the changelog][changelog].
+For full documentation, visit the [official Prismic documentation][prismic-docs].

 ## Contributing

 Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the Prismic developer community!